HSF/hsf.github.io/_training/howto-new-module.md

 * Follow the "Jekyll Setup for Lesson Development" instructions of the [carpentry tutorial setup instructions](https://carpentries.github.io/lesson-example/setup.html).
 * If you are interested to study the pedagogical concepts behind the carpentries approach, head [to their handbook](https://carpentries.github.io/curriculum-development/)
 * [The technological section of their handbook](https://carpentries.github.io/curriculum-development/technological-introductions.html) is a good starting point to create content right away
-* The [tutorial on creating content](https://carpentries.github.io/lesson-example/02-tooling/index.html) also gives a nice introduction (but perhaps a bit more from a technological standpoint?)
+* The [tutorial on creating content](https://carpentries.github.io/lesson-example/02-tooling/index.html) also gives a nice introduction (but perhaps a bit more from a technological standpoint)

 What to not edit
 ----------------

-* If you improve the HSF style and other general parts of the page, please commit your changes to the HSF style repository and then pull your changes from there (this way, all other modules profit of the changes as well)
+* If you improve the HSF style and other general parts of the page, please commit your changes to the HSF style repository and then pull your changes from there (this way, all other modules benefit from the changes as well)

 Additional steps
 ----------------